AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

 .. _formula:

 =================
-execution formula
+Execution formula
 =================
 | The "config_rec" file defines parameters used during reconstruction process.
 | The execution flow is defined by algorithm_sequence parameter and triggers.
-| Algorithm_sequence define the algorithms used in iterations.
+| Algorithm_sequence defines the algorithms used in iterations.
 Algorithm is defined for each iteration.
 | Triggers define iterations at which the corresponding triggered operations are active.
 | The triggered operations use applicable parameters that are grouped by the corresponding trigger.
 | If the trigger is not defined then the corresponding operation is not active during the execution.